 I sometimes get requests from people who want to change the email people get when they sign up depending on some value in the signup.
 For instance, if you have more than one signup form, and each one needs a different signup email.
 In this tutorial, I’m going to show you a very basic application… (read)

-I often get asked if it’s possible to change the labels used by the Participants Database plugin, including the name of the plugin.
-This is sometimes called “white labeling” meaning that all traces of the name of the plugin, developer and labels are customized to give the appearance of a custom application.
-This is possible… (read)
+Note: edited to correct the language file paths, which were incorrect in the original article.
+I often get asked if it’s possible to change the labels used by the Participants Database plugin, including the name of the plugin as it appears in the admin.
+This is sometimes called “white labeling” meaning that all traces of… (read)

 If you have a database already and want to adapt it for use in the Participants Database plugin, you’ll have to set up the plugin to interface with that data and then import the data itself into the plugin’s main database table.
 Here’s how you get that done.
 Start with the User Interface Participants Database… (read)